underscoreio/essential-slick/src/pages/3-modifying.md

 Write a query to delete messages that contain "sorry".

 <div class="solution">
-The pattern is to fine a query to select the data, and then use it with `delete`:
+The pattern is to define a query to select the data, and then use it with `delete`:

 ```scala mdoc
 messages.filter(_.content like "%sorry%").delete